sergioesenebe/portfolio/README.md

 ## About Me

-Passionate about new technologies, with experience in systems and network administration.
-I have specialized in full-stack development to take advantage of new opportunities and continue advancing in my professional career.
+I like to get involved in motivating projects where I can learn and improve.
+I have experience in systems and network administration, and I have specialized in full-stack development to look for new opportunities and continue growing professionally.

 ## Experience